Week 28: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WAPO also reported that WH staffers tried to get senior intel officers and members of Congress to push back on the stories that the Trump regime members were in frequent contact with Russian officials.

-- Sen Duckworth sent a letter to the NSA requesting info on security sweeps of the Oval Office after Trump’s meeting with Lavrov and Kislyak.
+- Sen. Tammy Duckworth sent a letter to the NSA requesting info on security sweeps of the Oval Office after Trump’s meeting with Lavrov and Kislyak.

 - A member of the FEC called for an investigation into Russia’s purchase of Facebook ads to possibly boost Trump in the election.

 - At a House hearing, former CIA director Brennan testified that he was convinced last summer that “the Russians were trying to interfere in the election.
 And they were very aggressive.”

 - Brennan also testified on significant contact between the Trump campaign and Russia, citing Russians efforts to get US persons “to act on their behalf either wittingly or unwittingly.”

 - Brennan also said he alerted the FBI about the troubling pattern in July, seeming to form the basis for the start of the FBI investigation.

 - Despite the Trump’s regime efforts to limit the scope of Mueller’s investigation — citing Kushner, Ivanka and Manafort are clients of his former law firm — the DOJ cleared Mueller to lead the Russia probe.